Vladimir Putin: Early life and education

-Putin's mother was a factory worker and his father was a conscript in the Soviet Navy, serving in the submarine fleet in the early 1930s.
-During the Early stage of Nazi German invasion of Soviet Union, his father served in the destruction battalion of the NKVD.
+Putin's mother was a factory worker, and his father was a conscript in the Soviet Navy, serving in the submarine fleet in the early 1930s.
+During the early stage of the Nazi invasion of the Soviet Union, his father served in the destruction battalion of the NKVD.
 Later, he was transferred to the regular army and was severely wounded in 1942.
-Putin's maternal grandmother was killed by the German occupiers of Tver region in 1941, and his maternal uncles disappeared on the Eastern Front during World War II.
+Putin's maternal grandmother was killed by the German occupiers of the Tver region in 1941, and his maternal uncles disappeared on the Eastern Front during World War II.

 Education

 On 1 September 1960, Putin started at School No. 193 at Baskov Lane, near his home.
-He was one of a few in his class of about 45 pupils who were not yet members of the Young Pioneer organization.
-At age 12, he began to practise sambo and judo.
+He was one of a few in his class of about 45 pupils who were not yet members of the Young Pioneer (Komsomol) organization.
+At the age of 12, he began to practice sambo and judo.
 In his free time, he enjoyed reading the works of Karl Marx, Friedrich Engels, and Lenin.
-Putin studied German at Saint Petersburg High School 281 and speaks German as a second language.
+Putin attended Saint Petersburg High School 281 with a German language immersion program.
+He is fluent in German and has given speeches and interviews in that language.

 Putin studied law at the Leningrad State University named after Andrei Zhdanov (now Saint Petersburg State University) in 1970 and graduated in 1975.
-His thesis was on "The Most Favored Nation Trading Principle in International Law".
-While there, he was required to join the Communist Party of the Soviet Union (CPSU); he would remain a member until it ceased to exist in 1991.

-Putin met Anatoly Sobchak, an assistant professor who taught business law, and who later became the co-author of the Russian constitution and of corruption schemes in France.
-Putin would be influential in Sobchak's career in Saint Petersburg, and Sobchak would be influential in Putin's career in Moscow.
+His thesis was on "The Most Favored Nation Trading Principle in International Law."
+While there, he was required to join the Communist Party of the Soviet Union (CPSU); he remained a member until it ceased to exist in 1991.
+Putin also met Anatoly Sobchak, an assistant professor who taught business law, who later became the co-author of the Russian constitution.
+Putin was influential in Sobchak's career in Saint Petersburg, and Sobchak was influential in Putin's career in Moscow.

-In 1997, he received his Ph.D. in economics (Candidate of Economic Sciences) at the Saint Petersburg Mining University for a thesis on the strategic planning of the mineral economy.
+In 1997, Putin received a degree in economics (Candidate of Economic Sciences) at the Saint Petersburg Mining University for a thesis on energy dependencies and their instrumentalisation in foreign policy.
+His supervisor was Vladimir Litvinenko, who in 2000 and again in 2004 managed his presidential election campaigns in St Petersburg.
+Igor Danchenko and Clifford Gaddy consider Putin to be a plagiarist according to Western standards.
+One book from which he copied entire paragraphs is the Russian-language edition of King and Cleland's Strategic Planning and Policy (1978).
+Balzer wrote on the Putin thesis and Russian energy policy and concludes along with Olcott that "The primacy of the Russian state in the country's energy sector is non-negotiable", and cites the insistence on majority Russian ownership of any joint-venture, particularly since BASF signed the Gazprom Nord Stream-Yuzhno-Russkoye deal in 2004 with a 49–51 structure, as opposed to the older 50–50 split of BP's TNK-BP project.